 Therapy is now available to supplement testosterone.
 Blood tests are necessary to see if you suffer from low testosterone.
-A discussion with your doctor is important for getting at the causes of low testosterone-related symptoms, as well as the appropriate form of treatment.
+A discussion with your doctor is important for understanding the causes of low testosterone-related symptoms, as well as the appropriate treatments.

 Hypothyroidism, or low levels of thyroid hormone, can also wreak havoc on your energy levels.
 This condition may be due to an autoimmune disease in which your immune system attacks your thyroid.
-While it is more common in women, but it can occur in men and become severe if early symptoms are ignored.
+While it’s more common in women, it can occur in men and become severe if early symptoms are ignored.

 Hyperthyroidism, or an overactive thyroid, can also cause fatigue due to a racing heart and an overtaxed system.

-Your fatigue may be due simply to a lack of sleep or poor sleep quality.
-According to the National Sleep Foundation, we sleep 20 percent less than we did a century ago.
-You may be fatigued if you don’t have good sleep habits, work at night and sleep during the day, or simply skip sleep altogether to get more done.
+Your fatigue may be due to a lack of sleep or poor sleep quality.
+You may feel tired if you don’t have good sleep habits, work at night and sleep during the day, or simply skip sleep altogether to get more done.

-However, even if you give yourself the time to get enough sleep, you may be suffering from sleep disorders that prevent you from gaining quality sleep.
-Sleep-disordered breathing and sleep apnea can rob you of sleep quality by constantly disrupting your sleep and preventing restful sleep.
+However, you may suffer from a sleep disorder that prevents quality sleep even if you allow enough time for it.
+Sleep-disordered breathing and sleep apnea can rob you of quality sleep by constantly disrupting your breath.
 Restless leg syndrome is another disorder that can negatively affect sleep.

-The National Institute of Mental Health reports that 6 million men have depression each year.
+The National Institute of Mental Health reports that six million men have depression each year.
 Depression is a psychological condition that can affect anyone.
-Symptoms include feeling sad, empty or hopeless, a loss of interest in the world, difficulty concentrating, sleep difficulties, decreased energy, fatigue and feeling “slowed down.”
+Symptoms of depression include:

 Depression is a treatable condition.
 Counseling and medication are widely available and effective.
-It can be dangerous to not seek treatment for depression.
-Severe depression that goes untreated can potentially result in self-harm or even suicide.
+It’s dangerous to ignore symptoms of depression.
+Severe untreated depression can potentially result in self-harm or even suicide.

-Iron deficiency anemia and other forms of anemia are usually more common in women than men.
-However, they are a cause of chronic low energy and fatigue.
-Low iron levels in men can be the result of a vegetarian diet or frequent blood donation.
-Other forms of anemia may result from vitamin deficiencies such as low levels of B12.
+Iron-deficiency anemia and other forms of anemia are usually more common in women than men.
+However, these are a cause of chronic low energy and fatigue.
+Low iron levels in men can result from a vegetarian diet or frequent blood donation.
+Other forms of anemia may trigger vitamin deficiencies such as low levels of B12.